rloutlaw/JavaSDKDocs/outlawSDKDocs/ecilpse.md

 }
 ```

+Update the value of the resourceGroup variable to a resource group in your subscription.
+Save your changes to the source code.

-This code reads in the properties file created in the previous step.
-Then it gets a list of VMs for a resource group, then writes out some information about those VMs to the console.
+This code first authenticates with Azure using the properties file you created, then gets a list of VMs for a resource group and writes out some information about them to the console.

-Management tasks in Java flow down from the top-level Azure object-you identify which resources you want to work with, then call the methods to read, update, or delete resources of that type.
-Refer to our How-Tos for walkthroughs and sample code to [create a virtual machine](), [manage Azure storage](), or [work with your Azure SQL databases]().
+## Run the code

+Run the code by selecting the Run button in Eclipse (  , shortcut Ctrl+F11) or from the **Run** > **Run** menu.
+The output from the application will display in the **Console** window.

+[pool-84-thread-1] INFO com.microsoft.aad.adal4j.AuthenticationAuthority - [Correlation ID: 3c2c9e37-5aec-482d-9a9b-6e5e6dd7db9b] Instance discovery was successful
+Found virtual machine myAzureVM with size Standard_DS1_v2 in resource group myazresgroup with state Succeeded

+## Learn more

+See the How-Tos for detailed samples on [managing virtual machines]() , [connecting to a Azure SQL database]()